santiago1234/mxb-genomes/demographic/inference/220215-Tracts-CI/README.md

 I run some tests before in [analysis-doc](`../../../analysis-doc), but here is the final inference.

+The ancestry order is always EUR, NAT, and MXL.
+But in PUR it is AFR, EUR, and NAT.

 I have put these models in a module: [tractsmodels](tractsmodels/).